Hariprasanth2/Deepfake-Face-Detection-Using-Machine-Learning-With-DCGAN/README.md

 ## 📄 Abstract
-Deepfake technology, driven by Generative Adversarial Networks (GANs), has raised significant concerns due to its potential misuse in creating hyper-realistic synthetic media.
-Traditional detection models struggle to generalize across various deepfake types.
-This project proposes a **deepfake face detection framework** utilizing a hybrid **Convolutional Neural Network (CNN)** and **Long Short-Term Memory (LSTM)** model, enhanced with a **Deep Convolutional Generative Adversarial Network (DCGAN)** for synthetic training data generation.
+Deepfake technology, powered by Generative Adversarial Networks (GANs), has gained attention due to its ability to produce highly realistic but synthetic media.
+While such advancements have applications in entertainment, education, and digital creativity, they also raise serious concerns regarding privacy, security, and misinformation.
+Traditional deepfake detection models, primarily based on Convolutional Neural Networks (CNNs), often fail to generalize across different deepfake types because of the rapid evolution of generative models.
+To address these challenges, we propose a hybrid detection framework that integrates CNNs for spatial feature extraction with Long Short-Term Memory (LSTM) networks for capturing temporal inconsistencies across image frames.

 ---